Quebec -> Personal tax credits -> Tax Credit for Career Extension

 For the year in which an individual turns 65, only the portion of the eligible work income that is attributable to the period in which the individual was at least 65 may be taken into account in computing the tax credit for experienced workers.

 This tax credit is included in the calculations in the Quebec tax calculator.
-In order to calculate the credit in the year in which an individual turns 65, the calculator prorates the income earned in the year.
-For instance, if the individual turns 65 in March, 9/12ths of the eligible work income for the year is included in the calculation.
-On your actual tax return in the year you turn 65, it is necessary to enter the eligible work income that you earned before turning 65 in the worksheet for the calculation of this tax credit.
+In order to calculate the credit in the year in which an individual turns a particular age, the calculator prorates the income earned in the year.
+For instance, if the individual turns 61 in March, 9/12ths of the eligible work income for the year is included in the calculation.
+On your actual tax return in the year you turn 61, it is necessary to enter the eligible work income that you earned before turning 61 in the worksheet for the calculation of this tax credit.

 Example of calculation for a 66 year old for the taxation year 2015:

-Example of calculation for a 65 year old for the taxation year 2016, when income testing begins:
+Example of calculation for a 65 year old for the taxation year 2016, when income testing began:

-(1) The reduction threshold used is the threshold for calculating the tax credit for a person living alone, for age and for retirement income.
+(3) The reduction threshold used is the threshold for calculating the tax credit for a person living alone, for age and for retirement income.
 The above threshold of $33,505 is the 2016 amount, which is indexed annually.
 However, the reduction does not apply if you were born before January 1, 1951, and the amount of your tax credit is $600 or less.